 • Mission-driven and passionate about our multiservice, settlement house model and in achieving excellence, both individually and organizationally.

 How TO APPLY:

-Lenox Hill Neighborhood House, widely recognized as one of New York’s premier human services providers, is a 119-year-old settlement house that provides an extensive array of effective and integrated services--social, educational, legal, health, housing, mental health, nutritional and fitness--which significantly improve the lives of 20,000 people in need each year, ages 3 to 103, on the East Side of Manhattan.
+Lenox Hill Neighborhood House, widely recognized as one of New York’s premier human services providers, is a 118-year-old settlement house that provides an extensive array of effective and integrated services--social, educational, legal, health, housing, mental health, nutritional and fitness--which significantly improve the lives of 20,000 people in need each year, ages 3 to 103, on the East Side of Manhattan.
 Our constituents include older adults, homeless and formerly homeless adults, children and families, recent immigrants, disabled persons, adult learners and thousands more.
-Our programs--staffed by social workers, educators, public interest lawyers, case managers, advocates and many, many others--include an Early Childhood Center, RealArts After School Program and Summer Camp, Women’s Mental Health Shelter, permanent supportive housing residence, two Senior Centers, transportation program for frail seniors, caregivers programs, social adult day program, case management program for frail seniors, transportation program, Food Services, Legal Advocacy Department, Visual and Performing Arts, Fitness & Aquatics, Adult Education and more.
-For more information on Lenox Hill Neighborhood House, please visit our website at www.lenoxhill.org.
+Our programs--staffed by social workers, educators, public interest lawyers, case managers, advocates and many, many others--include an early childhood center, an afterschool and summer camp, a women’s mental health shelter, a permanent supportive housing residence, two senior centers, a social adult day program, case management and transportation for frail seniors, a thriving healthy food program where we make more than 400,000 meals a year, a legal advocacy department, visual and performing arts, fitness and aquatics, adult education and more.
+We pride ourselves on our commitment to achieving an ongoing, organizational culture of excellence--programmatically, operationally and fiscally--and to being the best nonprofit in New York.
+For more information on Lenox Hill Neighborhood House (the Neighborhood House), please visit our website at www.lenoxhill.org.